China party mouthpiece says no Internet freedom without order, as U.S. TV shows pulled

 "If you don't have Internet order, how can you have Internet freedom?
 Anyone enjoying and exercising their Internet rights and freedoms must not harm the public interest and cannot violate laws and regulations and public ethics," the paper said.

-Four U.S. television shows, The Big Bang Theory, The Practice, The Good Wife and NCIS, were ordered removed from video websites at the weekend by the government, the official Xinhua news agency said.
+Four U.S. television shows, The Big Bang Theory, The Practice, The Good Wife and NCIS, were removed from video websites at the weekend, the official Xinhua news agency said.

-The series are all popular and it was not clear why these particular programmes had been singled out.
+The series are all popular and it was not clear why these particular programs had been singled out.

-Searches on Youku Tudou YOKU.N, Sohu (SOHU.O) and Tencent (0700.HK), which provide the shows, produced messages that the content was temporarily unavailable.
+Searches on Youku Tudou, Sohu and Tencent, which provide the shows, produced messages that the content was temporarily unavailable.
+None provided any immediate comment.

-"I believe it's a standalone event and it doesn't represent a policy change toward American TV shows," Sohu CEO Charles Zhang told a conference call with reporters.

-The directive, he said, gave no explanation for the take-down notice and he declined to comment further.
-Youku Tudou and Tencent declined comment on the order.

 TIGHTER REGULATIONS

-Programmes and films lacking licences are not permitted to be shown online, according to the SARFT directive.
+Programs and films lacking licenses are not permitted to be shown online, according to the SARFT directive.
 Penalties include a warning and a fine and, in serious cases, a five-year ban on operations and investment in online programming.

-Nonetheless, the lack of clarity from both the government and the companies involved raises questions about whether foreign programmes will be subject to greater scrutiny.

-China's online video market was worth 12.8 billion yuan (1.22 billion pounds) in 2013, according to Chinese data firm iResearch.
+China's online video market was worth 12.8 billion yuan ($2.05 billion) in 2013, according to Chinese data firm iResearch.
 Market value is expected to almost triple by 2017.

 SARFT has been in discussions with online video sites about greater control of their content since 2009, according to people familiar with the matter.